castorway/HackED_Bots/README.md

         * Runs `~skip` if a team takes does not report to the front desk (in-person) or enter their VC (online).
             * The controller should communicate with the exec in the room and/or exec at the desk to be sure that the team has not shown up before skipping them.
     * An "exec in the room", an organizer or volunteer in each judging room to inform the controller when a team has begun presenting.
-        * If online: Watches the next-up team's VC and runs `~vcpull` to move members from their VC to the judging room once all have joined their VC.
+        * If online/hybrid: Watches the next-up team's VC and runs `~vcpull` to move members from their VC to the judging room once they have joined their VC.
         * Pings the controller in their room's text channel once a team has arrived and begun presenting (or if a team is taking too long to arrive).
         * Watches the text channel associated with their room.
         * Generally moderates the room.
 Chats with the judges during quiet periods.
 Asks the team questions if the judges don't have any.
 Gently cuts the team off if they go overtime.